-Chiropractic Care for Spondylolisthesis
+Chiropractic Care for Spondyloisthesis

 Rest and activity restriction can be part of the early treatment.
-Patients can be taught corrective exercises for their posture issues that resulted from spondylolisthesis.
+Patients could be taught corrective exercises for their posture issues that resulted from spondylolisthesis.
 Exercise will help patients support their back better, especially for lumbar (lower back) muscles.
-Patients can work on their general fitness, and they can use “heavy-duty elastic tubing (for) isotonic resistance exercises”.
-Some patients may benefit from orthotics, especially if they have low arches or flat feet.
+Patients can work on their general fitness, and they may use “heavy-duty elastic tubing (for) isotonic resistance exercises”.
+Some patients might benefit from orthotics, especially if they have low arches or flat feet.
 It is important to strengthen the spine and improve stability.